-The Commission report identified Argentina, China, India, Indonesia and Mexico as not providing adequate or effective regulatory data protection for pharmaceuticals and plant variety protection, and singled out China and India for inefficient protection of trade secrets and know how and Russia for burdensome regulations in relation to the protection of undisclosed information.
+The Third Country Report identified Argentina, China, India, Indonesia and Mexico as not providing adequate or effective regulatory data protection for pharmaceuticals and plant variety protection, and singled out China and India for inefficient protection of trade secrets and know how and Russia for burdensome regulations in relation to the protection of undisclosed information.

 In relation to India, the Commission had the following concerns relating compulsory licensing and patentability criteria.